Sunday, August 20, 2017

 Here's a list of the Do's and Don'ts when it comes to planning the furniture layout for your skinny space:

-You're not alone in thinking that placing furniture up against a wall will make a room seem larger, however it's the opposite ... furniture jammed against the wall all around a long narrow space will merely add to the 'bowling ball feel'.
+You're not alone in thinking that placing furniture against a wall will make a room seem larger.
+However, it's the opposite ... furniture jammed against the wall all around a long, narrow space will merely add to the 'bowling ball feel.'

 DO: Pull furniture away from the wall on at least one side.
-As an example, do you have a love seat or couch that can be pulled away from the wall?
+For example, do you have a loveseat or couch that can be pulled away from the wall?

-If your room's shape permits it, pull the sofa away from the wall by about a foot (or whatever distance your room permits) and place a long narrow table behind it featuring tall lamps and a photo collage that goes to the ceiling.
-By pulling the furniture away from the wall and adding the decorative table, you're able to create a cozier, inviting sitting area.
+If your room's shape permits it, pull the sofa away from the wall by about a foot (or whatever distance your room allows) and place a long, narrow table behind it featuring tall lamps and a photo collage that goes to the ceiling.
+Pulling the furniture away from the wall and adding the decorative table can create a cozier, inviting sitting area.

-How will people get from one area to another.
-If there isn't a clear flow, the room will appear unbalanced and confusing.
+How will people get from one area to another?
+Without a clear flow, the room will appear balanced and clear.

 DO: No matter how you position the furniture in your space, keep a clear path for people to walk from one part of the space to the other.

-If you're wondering what a clear path means, it means design your layout so people don't have to zig and zag around things to get through the space.
+If you're wondering what a clear path means, design your layout so people don't have to zig and zag around things to get through the space.

 It's harder to create cozy seating arrangements when you do this.
-Not impossible, just harder as the sofa will take up more of the room.
+It's not impossible; it's more challenging as the sofa will take up more room.

-Again, use an area rug as their foundation and create a cozy seating area - if you can add a wall unit or cabinet to the wall that's perpendicular to the sofas, you'll achieve a tighter cozier feel.
+Again, use an area rug as their foundation and create a cozy seating area.
+If you add a wall unit or cabinet to the wall perpendicular to the sofas, you'll achieve a tighter, more comfortable feel.

-Another tip, in very small spaces use smaller sized furniture with legs.
-The open bottoms help the room to feel that much more open.
+Another tip: in tiny spaces, use smaller-sized furniture with legs.
+The open bottoms help the room to feel that much more available.

 DO: Add some round or oval accessories.

-A round ottoman coffee table, or round wooden table will help to break up that back alley look.
-Try using round and oval shapes in other accessories such as lamp shades and vases.
+A round ottoman coffee table or round wooden table will help to break up that back alley look.
+Use round and oval shapes in other accessories, such as lampshades and vases.

-Keeping everything normal height on the walls can make a long narrow living room feel closed in.
+Keeping everything at average height on the walls can make a long, narrow living room feel closed in.

 DO: Go vertical with your design.